Pluto-tv/persistent-cookie-jar-okhttp/README.md

 * Decoupled and extensible: `CookieCache` and `CookiePersistor` are interfaces so you can provide your own implementation for each one.
     * `CookieCache` represents an in-memory cookie storage. `SetCookieCache` is the provided implementation that uses a Set to store the Cookies.
-    * `CookiePersistor` represents a persistent storage. `SharedPrefsCookiePersistor` is the provided implementation that uses a SharedPreferences to persist the Cookies.
+    * `CoroutineCookiePersistor` represents a persistent storage.
+    * `CoroutineCookiePersistor.DataStoreImpl` is the provided implementation that uses a DataStore to persist the Cookies.

 * Thread-safe: `PersistentCookieJar` public methods are synchronized so there is no need to worry about threading if you need to implement a `CookieCache` or a `CookiePersistor`.